Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ## Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena ##

-As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, which are "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", "SIESTA on Vector-Parallel Clusters", and "Molecular Dynamics of Water and Ice by TIP5P Code".
+As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, and the simulation codes are, (1) "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", (2) "Large-scale Electromagnetic Particle-in-Cell Simulation", (3) "SIESTA on Vector-Parallel Clusters", and
+(4) "Molecular Dynamics of Water and Ice by TIP5P Code".

 This page is discussed on the relativistic and nanoscale molecular dynamics simulations, Computer Physics Communications (2019, Ref.
 1).
 Updated files of a non-parallelized code @cnt3em_3pCa.f03 for Maxwell equations, and a parallelized code @a_cnt3-3p7Ca.f03 for the z direction are given in this directory.